barabas-biro/ecommerce-sales-python/README.md

 ## E-Commerce Sales Analysis - Python
-Ecommerce sales analysis with Python, including EDA and business insights.
+E-commerce sales analysis with Python, including EDA and business insights.

 ## Project Overview
 This project analyzes ecommerce sales data using Python.
 The goal is to understand revenue trends, profit performance, customer behavior, and product/category performance.